Marines: North Korea

 The Korean People's Army's Light Infantry Training Guidance Bureau has two or more amphibious light infantry/sniper brigades.
 These brigades are believed deployed to Wonsan on the east coast and Namp'o and Tasa-ri on the west coast.
 In organization and manpower, they are reduced versions of the regular light infantry brigades with a total strength of approximately 5,000 men organized into ten battalions.
 Each battalion has about 400 men organized into five companies each.
 Some amphibious brigade personnel are trained as frogmen.

 South Korea

+Trainees of the Republic of Korea Marine Corps in 2014.

 The Republic of Korea Marine Corps is the marine corps of South Korea.
 It was founded as a reconnaissance force just prior to the start of the Korean War.
 The ROKMC has seen action in several major conflicts.
 Though theoretically it is under the direction of the Chief of Naval Operations for all practical purposes it operates as an independent branch of the military.